 - trip fiction and holiday noir

 - action and adventure

 - historical fiction

 - food and drink, cookery

 - new life abroad

-I’m a Professional Member of the UK’s only recognised professional editorial organisation and chartered institute, the Society for Editors and Proofreaders (SfEP), and a Partner Member of the Alliance of Independent Authors (ALLi).
+I’m an Advanced Professional Member of the UK’s only recognised professional editorial organisation and chartered institute, the Society for Editors and Proofreaders (SfEP), and a Partner Member of the Alliance of Independent Authors (ALLi).
 I’m also a member of the international Association of Independent Publishing Professionals (AIPP), which is dedicated to supporting freelance professionals who provide services for independent authors, and an approved editor on PubLaunch.
 I’m a firm believer in Continuing Professional Development (CPD) and devote time to educating myself by reading and learning from other editors and organisations and keeping up to date with new trends.